A common myth or misconception is that a chemical or product is used to polish marble... to make dull marble shiny.

 It's essentially the same deal with stone, except it requires much more rigorous treatment to grind down and smooth the surface.

 It also requires far, far more skill to smooth and finish stone than wood.

 Thus, marble polishing to create a particular finish is not a DIY job.

-However, as noted on the marble polishing & etch repair page a subtle distinction and point of clarification must be made regarding "etching"... a well known marble cleaning and maintenance issue that is often confused with marble stains.
+Etching repair is a different matter.
+As noted on the marble polishing & etch repair page a subtle distinction and point of clarification must be made regarding "etching"... a well-known marble cleaning and maintenance issue that is often confused with marble stains.

 **You can repair etching using the Marble Polish / Etch Remover to bring back the shine if the surface is still smooth and not too severely damaged (some of the original finish is still intact).
 Of course, this product is for use on "polished" marble only.

 This is the one instance where a homeowner or do-it-yourselfer can actually polish marble to a shine.
 Most marble maintenance and marble repair issues aren't so perplexing and can usually be solved with DIY methods.